 |FACTOR||RATING (OUT OF 5)||CONTRIBUTION TO FINAL SCORE|

-This board has been my pick as the #1 men’s all mountain board for the past 2 years – and there’s good reason for it.
+This board has been high in my top 10 men’s all mountain board list for as long as I’ve been running it – and there’s good reason for it.
 It can genuinely do it all and it feels awesome whether in the backcountry, on the groomers and in the park.

 And even though I don’t take it into account in the scores, another nice bonus is that it’s actually really reasonably priced.